Charlie Murphy ‘Hollywood Stories’ True Indeed

-While there’s little doubt that Eddie Murphy is an entertainment legend, known for a raucous brand of comedy with enough youthful innocence to remain timeless, relevant, pertinent and timeless.
+There’s little doubt that Eddie Murphy is an entertainment legend, known for a raucous brand of comedy with enough youthful innocence to remain timeless, relevant, and pertinent.

-Little did his fans know in the early ’80s, big brother Charlie Murphy, who died of leukemia Wednesday, April 12, was just as funny, although he spent most of early career working security and taking care of various other affairs for his little brother.
+Little did his fans know that in the early ’80s, big brother Charlie Murphy, who died of leukemia Wednesday, April 12, was just as funny, although he spent most of his early career working security and taking care of various other affairs for his little brother.

 He broke into show business himself in the early 1990s, but it was 2003’s Chappelle’s Show that served as his comedic launching pad.
 After Dave Chappelle walked away from the series, Murphy thanked him, telling fans that if not for Chappelle, he would “still just be Eddie Murphy’s brother.”
 But it wasn’t all Chappelle’s doing, or Eddie’s for that matter.
 Charlie Murphy had arrived on his own.

-From the Player Haters, Black Bush and the Mad Real World skits, Charlie Murphy was finally an A-lister, albeit only on cable and not prime time.
+From the Player Haters, Black Bush, and the Mad Real World skits, Charlie Murphy was finally an A-lister, albeit only on cable and not prime time.
 Then came the show’s “Charlie Murphy’s True Hollywood Stories,” and a bombastic look at Murphy’s genius.
 His tales about partying and sparring with Rick James and being schooled in basketball by Prince will likely go down in history as some of the best sketches of all time.

-And what fans will also treasure is not that James, Prince, Murphy are now all dead, but that that tales of their misadventures are all true.
+And what fans will also treasure is not that James, Prince, and Murphy are now all dead, but that the tales of their misadventures are all true.

 Charlie Murphy was amazing.
 The Rick James sketch was an ENTIRE Chappelle's Show episode.
 That's how funny and natural a storyteller he was. pic.twitter.com/nMAAV9xZin